idem-lab/conmat/paper/paper.html.md

 Infectious diseases like influenza and COVID-19 spread via social contact.
 If we can understand patterns of contact---which individuals are more likely be in contact with each other---then we will be able to create accurate models of how disease spreads.
 Epidemiologists and public policy makers can use these models to make decisions to keep a population safe and healthy.

 Empirical estimates of social contact are provided by social contact surveys, which provide samples of the frequency and type of social contact across different settings (home, work, school, other).
-These surveys can be projected onto a given demographic structure, resulting in what is known as 'synthetic' contact matrices.
-A widely used approach by @prem2017 [@prem2021] produced such matrices for 177 countries at 'urban' and 'rural' levels for each country using data from 8 European Countries by @mossong2008.
+These surveys can be projected onto a given demographic structure, resulting in what are known as 'synthetic' contact matrices.
+A widely used approach by @prem2017 [@prem2021] produced such matrices for 177 countries at 'urban' and 'rural' levels for each country using data from eight European countries by @mossong2008.

 However, there were major limitations with the methods in @prem2021.
 First, not all countries were included in their analyses.
 Second, the contact matrices only covered broad population groups within entire countries.
 Third, the code provided by Prem et al. was not designed for replicability and easy modification with user-defined inputs.

 The `conmat` package was developed to fill the specific need of creating contact matrices for arbitrary age categories and populations to inform infectious diease models.
 We developed the method to output synthetic contact matrices.
-We also provided methods to create next generation matrices.
+We also provided methods to create next-generation matrices.

 # Example

 We will generate a contact matrix for Tasmania, a state in Australia, using a model fitted from the POLYMOD contact survey.
-We can get the age-stratified population data for Tasmania from the Australian Bureau of Statistics (ABS) with the helper function, `abs_age_state()`:
+We can get the age-stratified population data for Tasmania from the Australian Bureau of Statistics (ABS) with the helper function `abs_age_state()`:

 ::: {.cell}